haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 We are now ready to submit the docking run.

-If you don't want to wait for your results, ability precalculated refinement run is available [here](https://bianca.science.uu.nl/haddock2.4/run/4242424242/PolIII-core-C82-refine){:target="_blank"}
+If you don't want to wait for your results, a pre-calculated refinement run is available [here](https://bianca.science.uu.nl/haddock2.4/run/4242424242/PolIII-core-C82-refine){:target="_blank"}.

 <a class="prompt prompt-question">
 Inspect the results page: Are the intermolecular energies favorable?
 </a>

 <a class="prompt prompt-question">
 Download the top model and inspect it in PyMol.
-Are the clashing segments identified above still clashing?
+Are the clashing segments identified above still problematic?
 </a>

 __Note__: A refined model is available in the `cryo-EM` directory with as filename: `PolIII-core-C82-powerfit-chimera-fitted-refined.pdb`